 The basic elements of a legal malpractice claim that must be proven include:

 Often, expert witnesses must be called to explain the applicable standard of conduct and express an opinion on whether the lawyer in question violated that standard.
-Each party might seek its own expert opinions, setting up a “battle of the experts” and putting the judge and jury in a difficult position.
-Not only do we work to obtain well-qualified and well-spoken experts, but we thoroughly prepare for trial to ensure we understand the experts and can make the judge and jury understand as well.
+Each party might seek its own expert opinions, setting up a “battle of the experts” and putting the judge or jury in a difficult position.
+Not only do we work to obtain well-qualified and well-spoken experts, but we thoroughly prepare for trial to ensure we understand the experts and can make the judge or jury understand as well.